karmantan/r_practice/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of r_practice is to allow quick access to common R commands for data wrangling.
+The goal of r_practice is to grant quick access to common R commands for data wrangling.